 - 5.1 DATABASE MAINTENANCE: WIN periodically publishes lists of latent prints currently registered in the ABIS Unsolved Latent Database.
 These lists are generally published annually.
 ISP Forensic Services Latent Section is responsible for maintaining latent prints that remain in the unsolved latent prints database. - 5.1.1 The Latent Section Supervisor shall review the list of registered unsolved latent database searches and remove all latent searches that have exceeded the case statute of limitations. - 5.1.2 Database maintenance shall be conducted no less than annually. - 5.2 QUALITY CHECK POLICY: Quality control checks will be conducted each day before the system is used.
 Controls only need to be run for the type of latents searched that day.
-For example, if you are only running a palm, there is noneed to do the quality control check for fingerprints. - 5.2.1 Quality check procedure: - 1.
+For example, if you are only running a palm, there is no need to do the quality control check for fingerprints. - 5.2.1 Quality check procedure: - 1.
 From the LCMS screen - 2.
 Enter an ABIS case number - 3.
-Enter an evidence number and import the desired of specified for quality checks). - 4.
+Enter an evidence number and import the desired QA print (supplied by WIN and specified for quality checks). - 4.
 Enter the latent number - 5.
-Launch LI search with no human intervention on the pre-extracted latent file - and candidate list may change over time.

-Soument the results of the QC check on the ABIS Quality Control the ABIS matrix of ILIMS.

-9. The job may then be killed and jurged from the IBW job queue.
-6. Compare the resulting candidate list to ensure results are consistent with the
+Launch LI search with no human intervention on the pre-extracted latent file - 6.
+Compare the resulting candidate list to ensure results are consistent with the expected results - 7.
+The position on the candidate list may change over time. - 8.
+Document the results of the QC check on the ABIS Quality Control Check Log and in the ABIS matrix of ILIMS. - 9.
+The job may then be killed and purged from the IBW job queue.